YamElgabsi/MooVie-movie_database/README.md

-# MoView-movie_database
+# MooVie-movie_database

-MoView is a movie database system developed in C# using .NET 7.0 Web API and WPF.
+MooVie is a movie database system developed in C# using .NET 7.0 Web API and WPF.
 This system provides users with a visually appealing and user-friendly interface to access information about movies, actors, and production companies.

 ## Key Features